janick/pROWess/README.md

 Good news: I figured out what I was doing wrong.

-Turns out you cannot read the PM5 BLE characteristics using the bleak.backends.client.BaseBleakClient::read_gatt_attr() method, except for the Device Information Service characteristics (UUIDs 0x0011..0x0016).
+Turns out you cannot read the PM5 BLE characteristics using the *bleak.backends.client.BaseBleakClient::read_gatt_attr()* method, except for the Device Information Service characteristics (UUIDs 0x0011 thru 0x0016).
 The response you'll receive by reading all other characteritics will have the correct structure (number of bytes, CSAFE framing, etc...) but the variable content will be junk.
 All other characteristics, including CSAFE command responses, must be read via a